Huaian666/https-huaian666.github.io-/README.md

 ## 1. Data Controller

-This application is developed and operated by an independent developer (hereinafter referred to as “Developer”).
-If you have any questions about this privacy policy, please contact:
+This application is developed and operated by an independent developer (hereinafter referred to as “Developer”). iOS，If you have any questions about this privacy policy, please contact:

 **Email: 1577319964@qq.com**